 You have to be passionate.

-I do not ever see myself having any interest in politics or supporting a candidate, and maybe even voting because it will prove to me that really there is no voice of America, and I think it'll just be a sad day for the country.
+I do not ever, ever see myself having any interest in politics or supporting a candidate and maybe even voting because it will prove to me that really there is no voice of America.

-But you know, those are two massive things that would improve the country.
+But, you know, those are two massive things that would improve the country.

 Those two things.